-In order for any person to grow and prosper over a long period of time, they must continue to produce goods and services through human labor and capital.
+In order for any person to grow and prosper over a long period of time,

 A capitalist forms a business, finds suppliers and vendors, hires workers, and sells products and services on a large scale in order to become rich and prosperous.

 This is how wealth is acquired and passed down through generations.

 If the capitalist is doing well for himself, he can continue to run the business through his family and venture off into more profitable ventures over the course of generations as his family's wealth and assets accumulate.
 This is how powerful, wealthy families are created.

 In order for any economic system to function, you need more workers than you do owners.

 Owners rely on workers to generate profit and workers rely on owners for rent, food, and a few shiny gizmos.
 If the worker is a doctor, they may be allowed more toys and luxuries than a cook, but thats because their owners are providing higher valued services that bring in far more profit per worker.
 But is the doctor really any more free than the cook?